WilfridSKendall/WilfridSKendall.github.io/talks/Creed-2025/CreedTalks.md

-# HTC talks on the Nicean Creed, Summer 2025
+# HTC talks on the Nicene Creed, Summer 2025

-Here are links to the livestreamed talks from the Holy Trinity Coventry summer series on the Nicean Creed.
+Here are links to the livestreamed talks from the Holy Trinity Coventry summer series on the Nicene Creed.
 It also includes one talk on the Apostle Bartholomew, because this occurred during the series.
-At the time of writing the final talk (7 September) is still to come, so has no YouTube link yet.

 The first three livestreams were occasionally disrupted by technical issues and this is indicated by an asterisk ==*==.
 This was due to a poor internet connection, now resolved.